The Nest

 Reduce the Mortgage Recording Tax with a CEMA

-The mortgage recording tax is not only for NYC; however, the NYC mortgage recording tax is significantly higher than the tax amount charged in other counties in New York.
+The mortgage recording tax is not only for NYC but is significantly higher than the tax amount charged in other counties in New York.
 For example, Westchester County’s total mortgage recording tax is just 1.3%.

-In other New York counties, the mortgage recording tax usually is 1% or 1.25%; however, some counties such as Ulster and Madison charge as low as 0.75%.
-You can review the tax tables on Form MT-15, commonly referred to as the mortgage tax return.
+In other New York counties, the mortgage recording tax is usually 1% or 1.25%; however, some counties, such as Ulster and Madison, charge as low as 0.75%.
+You can review the tax tables on Form MT-15, commonly called the mortgage tax return.

 Title Insurance